🕸️ How Can We Crawl a Site on Google? – A Simple Guide

 🛡️ Extra Tips to Help Google Crawl Your Site

-✅ Use internal links between pages (like menus, footers, etc.)
+- ✅ Use internal links (menus, footers, related posts)

-It depends!
-Sometimes Google crawls pages in minutes, sometimes it can take days or weeks.
-Using Search Console speeds things up.
+It depends.
+Sometimes Google crawls pages within minutes, but it can also take days or weeks.

 🧠 Summary